Blue Jeans and Slack Guidelines

 - Share and Pause Sharing: Have your content ready before you join the meeting.
 If you want to switch between document, use the Pause Share button and it won’t show your desktop/personal information to participants.

-- Name and Role: In BlueJeans, please write your full name and role. (e.g. Laura Watkins (SPG), Vera Rubin (panelist), Caroline Herschel (PSS) etc.) This lets everyone on the call know who you are and why you are there.
+- Name and Role: In BlueJeans, please write your full name and role. (e.g. Nancy Grace Roman (SPG), Vera Rubin (Panelist), Caroline Herschel (PSS) etc.) This lets everyone on the call know who you are and why you are there.
 Panelists may also choose to indicate their preferred pronouns.

 - In general, Panel Members are the only participants who should have their video on; all others should have Video off unless asked a direct question.